lucas874/visual-swarm-protocol-editing/README.md

 # Visual Swarm Protocol Editing

-This Visual Studio Code extension is a fork of [Visual Swarm Protocol Editing](https://marketplace.visualstudio.com/items?itemName=CarolineFallesen.visual-swarm-protocol-editing), used for visualizing, editing and verifying elements of the type `SwarmProtocolType` from the [@actyx/machine-runner](https://github.com/Actyx/machines/tree/master/machine-runner) library.
-This library is part of the GitHub repository from Actyx called [machines](https://github.com/Actyx/machines).
+A Visual Studio Code extension for visualising, editing and verifying elements of the type `SwarmProtocolType` from the [@actyx/machine-runner](https://github.com/Actyx/machines/tree/master/machine-runner) library.
+This extension is a fork of [visual-swarm-protocol-editing](https://github.com/cbfallesen/visual-swarm-protocol-editing.git) by [cbfallesen](https://github.com/cbfallesen).

-The extension allows the user to visualise a protocol by using the VS Code command palette and using the command `Visualise protocol`.
+The extension allows visualising a protocol by using the VS Code command palette and using the command `Visualise protocol`.
 The extension can also be opened using the keybinding Ctrl + Shift + E (Cmd + Shift + E for Mac).
 The extension will show the flow described in the file, and from here, it is possible to make and save changes.
 When the protocol is saved, the program will perform a well-formedness check.

 ## Features